Bantolomeus/bookmaster4000mkii/README.md

 Every commits gets built, tested and quality checked by a GitHub workflow.

-For downloading CI workflow artifacts, go to the [repo's action tab](https://github.com/Bantolomeus/bookmaster4000mkii/actions) and download from a specific job's _Artifacts_ section.
+For downloading CI workflow artifacts, go to the [repo's action tab](https://github.com/Bantolomeus/bookmaster4000mkii/actions) (see _Artifacts_ section of a specific job).

 [Codacy](https://github.com/marketplace/actions/codacy-analysis-cli) does the code quality check.
 Find results in the [repo's security tab](https://github.com/Bantolomeus/bookmaster4000mkii/security/code-scanning).